Welcome to Zuora Product Documentation

 Learn how incremental data capture can enhance user engagement by exchanging information for content access.

-In incremental data capture, we ask for additional information from end users in exchange for more access to content.
-This is known as a key-value exchange.
+Incremental data capture involves requesting additional information from end users in exchange for increased access to content.
+This process is known as a key-value exchange.

-For example, we can use incremental data exchange as follows:
+For example, incremental data capture can work as follows:

 1. The end user registers on your site and provides their email address.